 There are twelve neighbourhood parades within Mansfield district.
-These, and the relevant Local Plan policy references are:
+These, and the relevant Local Plan policy references, are:

-- Carter Lane R4 (A);

-- Chesterfield Road North R4 (B);

-- Chesterfield Road South R4 (C);

-- Cox's Lane / Brown Avenue R4 (D);

-- Egmanton Road R4 (E)

-- Garibaldi Road R4 (F);

-- Harrop White Road R4 (G);

-- Ling Forest Road R4 (H);

-- Pecks Hill R4 (I);

-- Ravensdale Road R4 (J);

-- Ossington Close R4 (K);

-- Nottingham Road R4 (L)

-This section looks at the general vitality and viability of these centres and provides information formerly found in the Retail Monitoring Report.
+- Carter Lane R4 (A); Egmanton Road R4 (E) Pecks Hill R4 (I); Chesterfield Road North R4 (B); Garibaldi Road R4 (F); Ravensdale Road R4 (J); Chesterfield Road South R4 (C); Harrop White Road R4 (G); Ossington Close R4 (K); Cox's Lane / Brown Avenue R4 (D); Ling Forest Road R4 (H); Nottingham Road R4 (L) - This section looks at the general vitality and viability of these centres and provides information formerly found in the Retail Monitoring Report.

-Some of the vacant units may have been occupied since the survey, but this will be reflected in the 2017 report.
-The location of these units are shown on the following maps.
+Some of the vacant units may have been occupied since the survey, but this will be reflected in the 2018 report.
+The locations of these units are shown on the following maps.
 It should be noted that total floor space figures may not add up due to rounding.
 The Use Classes Order reference is the last known use of the property.